Our aim is to preserve the history of Dymchurch and District for future generations

-The DDHG has a room at the rear of the Methodist Church in the High Street, Dymchurch, which is open to the public between April to December, on every 1st Saturday of the month, from 2-5pm.
+The DDHG has a room at the rear of the Methodist Church in the High Street, Dymchurch, which is normally open to the public between April to December, on every 1st Saturday of the month from 2 to 5pm.
 The entrance is in Chapel Road.

 Meetings are held every two months.
 They are either a talk by a visiting speaker, which take place on a Thursday evening at 7.30pm at the Methodist Church, Dymchurch, or a visit eg in 2016 we are visiting the Somme.